redox-os/book/src/event-scheme.md

 Note that timers in Redox are also handled via a scheme, so if you will be using a timer, you will need to open the `timer` scheme, and include that file descriptor among the ones your `event_file` should listen to.

-Once your setup of the `event` scheme is complete, you begin your main loop.
+Once your setup of the `event` scheme is complete, you begin your main loop:

-- Perform a blocking read on the `event` file descriptor. `event_file.read(&mut event_buf);`
+ 1. Perform a blocking read on the `event` file descriptor. `event_file.read(&mut event_buf);`
-- When an event, such as data becoming available on a file descriptor, occurs, the `read` operation on the `event_file` will complete.
+ 2. When an event, such as data becoming available on a file descriptor, occurs, the `read` operation on the `event_file` will complete.
-- Look at the `event_buf` to see which file descriptor is active.
+ 3. Look at the `event_buf` to see which file descriptor is active.
-- Perform a non-blocking read on that file descriptor.
+ 4. Perform a non-blocking read on that file descriptor.
-- Do the appropriate processing.
+ 5. Perform the appropriate processing.
-- If you are using a timer, write to the timer file descriptor to tell it when you want an event.
+ 6. If you are using a timer, write to the timer file descriptor to tell it when you want an event.
-- Repeat.
+ 7. Repeat.

 ## Non-blocking Write